 The knowledge spiral model, most commonly known as the SECI model, is one of the best adopted and widely used KM models for the organization.
 This model of KM provides the complete transformation process of tacit knowledge into explicit knowledge within the company.

 The extension and modification of the knowledge spiral model take place in order to deal with the complicated and dynamic nature of the knowledge environment.
-This section highlights the essential theoretical models that work extensively in terms of knowledge management literature.
+This section highlights the essential theoretical KM models that work extensively in terms of knowledge management literature.

 Von Krogh and Roos Model